airpay/.github/README.md

 # .github
-Airpay offers clean, developer-friendly APIs and tools to accept, process, and disburse payments with ease.
-From UPI and cards to payouts, subscriptions, and cross-border flows, our infra powers merchants, enterprises, and FIs across India, UAE, and Tanzania with SDKs, libraries, and quick-start guides.
+Airpay provides clean, developer-friendly APIs and tools to help businesses accept, process, and disburse payments with ease.
+From payment gateways and UPI to payouts and cross-border transactions, our infrastructure serves merchants, enterprises, and financial institutions across India, UAE, Tanzania.
+Explore our SDKs and guides to go live faster.